py2exe/py2exe/docs/py2exe.freeze.md

 Support limitations:
  - <b>``bundle_files <=2``</b>:  these values are supported only for packages in the Python  standard library.
 Issues occurring with external packages and lower values  of `bundle_files` will not be investigated.
  - <b>``zipfile = None``</b>:  is not actively supported.
 Issues occurring when this  option is used will not be investigated.
+ - <b>`Please use CPython from python.org`</b>:  freezing from non-standard CPython installations,  such as `conda` or Windows Store is not supported.
+ - <b>``venv``</b>:  freezing from a virtual environment can cause unexpected errors for some  scripts.
+We encourage the use of Docker Windows Containers for isolating  the freezing environment.

 ---